guolindev/PermissionX/README.md

 Use PermissionX to request Android runtime permissions is extremely simple.

 For example.
-If you want to request READ_CONTACTS, CAMERA and CALL_PHONE permissions, declare them in the AndroidManifest.xml first.
+If you want to request READ_CONTACTS, CAMERA and CALL_PHONE permissions, declared them in the AndroidManifest.xml first.

 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"